Avita Medical: ReCell, spray-on skin

 September 28, 2017 Avita Medical announced submission of U.S. FDA Premarket Approval (PMA) Application for the ReCell device for treatment of burn injuries.
 The PMA submission includes clinical data from the two U.S. randomized, controlled trials with combined enrollment of 131 patients at twelve leading burn centers across the United States.
 The later trial demonstrated over 30% reduction in donor skin harvesting while achieving comparable near-term healing and long-term scar outcomes for treatment of third-degree burn injuries.
 Results from the earlier trial demonstrate a 97.5% reduction in donor skin harvested for treatment of second-degree burn injuries.
 The submission also includes a review of 55 cases of compassionate use of ReCell for extensive burn injuries.

 September 21, 2017 Avita Medical announced the execution of an expanded contract option valued at approximately US$24.3 million.
 This newly executed contract option establishes funding for key clinical and health economics research in U.S. pediatric burn care and extends Avita's Project Bioshield contract through to September 2022.
 Avita Medical has had a strong relationship with BARDA since the execution of a five-year contract in September 2015.
 Under the base contract BARDA made an initial investment of US$16.9 million to support Avita's ongoing U.S. clinical regulatory program towards FDA Premarket Approval (PMA), and to procure 5,000-plus ReCell devices.
 The contract also allowed BARDA to exercise future options to support additional clinical trials, and provide surge capacity for up to another 20,000 ReCell devices.
 Supplemental funding worth up to US$7.96 million was also provided to Avita under the contract in June 2016, to provide further operational support to Avita's PMA preparation and Compassionate Use program.

-September 20, 2018 Avita Medical's ReCell wound care device received FDA PMA approval.
+On September 20, 2018, Avita Medical's ReCell wound care device received FDA PMA approval.